 In 1954 they began manufacturing the Siambretta under licence from Piaggio and Innocenti, producing some 200,000 of them up to 1968, although some sources indicate that they were still being made until 1970.

-The first machines were fully assembled model A Lambrettas which were effectively NOS, and 75 of these were donated to President Juan Perón's youth group.
+The first machines were fully assembled Model A Lambrettas which were effectively NOS, and 75 of these were donated to President Juan Perón's youth group.
+By 1955 orders were pouring in, to the point that delays of up to five months were experienced by customers.

-When production ceased, the tooling was sold to the Franco Brothers who built a motofurgone named the Franbretta.
+When production ceased, the tooling was sold to the Franco Brothers who built a motofurgone named the Lambretta<.

 N.B.
-None of the information on this page is part of the original Puma archive, which had no content other than the page title.
+Information on this page is not part of the original Puma archive.